SAP Licensing FAQ for IT Leaders, Procurement Teams, and SAP Administrators

 A: In many cases, standard SAP-named user licenses cover access to various modules (like BW or CRM), but some products and modules have unique licensing models:

-• SAP Ariba: SAP Ariba is a cloud procurement and supply chain collaboration platform.
+- SAP Ariba: SAP Ariba is a cloud procurement and supply chain collaboration platform.
 Its licensing is completely separate from SAP ECC/S/4HANA named users.
 Ariba modules (like Ariba Buying, Ariba Network, and Ariba Sourcing) are typically licensed by subscription, often based on metrics like the number of documents (e.g., purchase orders per year), spend volume, or suppliers involved.
 For example, Ariba Network charges fees based on the transaction volume between buyers and suppliers on the network.
 Users of Ariba (such as purchasers or suppliers) are covered under your Ariba subscription and do not consume SAP-named user licenses from your ERP.
 If you integrate Ariba with SAP ERP, treat it like any other third-party integration in terms of licensing the SAP side (the data exchange may require Digital Access if SAP documents are created).
-In short, each cloud product, like Ariba, Concur, SuccessFactors, etc., has its licensing terms separate from the core ERP.
+In short, each cloud product, such as Ariba, Concur, and SuccessFactors, has its licensing terms separate from the core ERP.

 License Reclassification and Optimization